-If you’re a beach lover, you can still go for a dip in the sea on a beautiful day in autumn or spring (we get plenty of them) – you might even have the whole beach to yourself!
-The weather in autumn and spring is also great for hiking.
+If you’re a beach lover, you can still go for a dip in the sea on a beautiful day (we get plenty of them in spring and autumn) – you might even have the whole beach to yourself!

 2. Explore Malta beyond the beaches

-Located bang in the middle of the Mediterranean Sea, Malta is a much sought-after sun and sea destination.
-But there’s more to the island than its gorgeous sandy beaches.
+Malta is a popular sun and sea destination.
+But there’s more to the island than its gorgeous beaches.

-If you’re looking for more amazing things to do in Malta, take a trip to Birgu and Isla, where you can immerse yourself in local history while walking through winding streets and taking in beautiful views of the Grand Harbour.
+If you’re looking for more amazing things to do in Malta, take a trip to Birgu and Isla, where you can immerse yourself in local history and take in beautiful views of the Grand Harbour.

 3. Stay in a traditional Maltese village

-For a truly authentic travel experience in Malta, I highly recommend ditching the pricey and tacky hotels in Sliema, St. Julian’s and St. Paul’s Bay for a cosy guesthouse in a non-touristy village.
+For a truly authentic experience in Malta, I highly recommend ditching the pricey and tacky hotels in Sliema, St. Julian’s and St. Paul’s Bay for a cosy guesthouse in a traditional village.

 For instance, Lemon Tree Bed & Breakfast in the sleepy town of Zabbar offers a truly immersive experience in the south of Malta.
-Book a peaceful stay in traditional townhouse where each room has been uniquely designed by the owners and food is freshly prepared with locally-sourced produce.
+Each room has been uniquely designed by the owners and food is freshly prepared with locally-sourced produce.

-Meanwhile, Casa Azzopardi Guesthouse in Rabat, close to the historic city of Mdina, is a great base for anyone who wants to stay in a gorgeous Maltese townhouse and get a glimpse of local life and culture in Maltese villages.
+Meanwhile, Casa Azzopardi Guesthouse in Rabat is a great base for anyone who wants to stay in a gorgeous Maltese townhouse and explore local culture.

 4. Pack waterproof clothes

-Contrary to popular belief – or to what guidebooks tell you – it does actually rain in Malta.
+Contrary to popular belief, it does rain in Malta.
 And when it does, it’s biblical.

 Rain in summer is highly unlikely, but we do get some apocalyptic storms in autumn and winter (normally they only last a day or two).

-Another thing – the weather in Malta tends to be unpredictable in winter, so one minute you’re soaking up some sun on the beach and the next you’re dashing for the nearest shelter.
+The weather in Malta tends to be unpredictable in winter.
+One minute you’re soaking up some sun and the next you’re dashing for the nearest shelter.
 Therefore, you might want to carry a jacket with you just in case.